 The length of time you set for your restrictive covenants must be reasonable and the shorter that time period, the more likely it is enforceable.
 The length of time that is considered reasonable varies from state to state.
 For some states it is as little as six months, for some states up to two years may be considered reasonable.

 The geographic area you set with your restrictive covenants must be reasonable to be enforceable.
-The area being considered reasonable is dependent on the industry and the employee’s position at your company, the more specific this area is the more likely it is enforceable.
+The area being considered reasonable is dependent on the industry and the employee’s position at your company.
+The more narrow this area is, the more likely it is enforceable.

 Definition of competition

 Employees should only be limited in doing similar work for a direct competitor of your company.
 Prohibiting employees from working in any capacity in your company’s industry is too broad, and likely unenforceable.

 Your company needs to provide consideration for an employee to enter into a restrictive covenant.
 An offer of employment in most states is sufficient consideration for a non-compete or non-solicitation clause when an employee is hired.
 If an employee is asked to sign a restrictive covenant after joining the company, additional consideration, like a promotion or lump sum bonus, must be provided in many states.